flimflam-austin/hugo-cms-test/content/quick_reads/20180911-18-09-11-russian-war-games/index.md

       Pres.
 Putin’s agenda.
     _key: card-3-47c36a5b-0d6d-4e71-8b97-cfc8e53662dc
   - order: 3
+    useCheckmark: false
     body: >-
       ## “UNPRECEDENTED”

-      * It’s not just the size of the military drill, but the fact **China added more than 3,000 troops to Russia’s annual exercise.**
+      * It’s not just the size of the military drill, but the fact**China added more than 3,000 troops to Russia’s annual exercise.**

       * Russian & Chinese leaders reportedly meeting during drills.